debmandal/RL-Causality/hrl.md

    * The manager works at a lower temporal abstraction setting than the worker, and can probably avoid problems of sparse rewards.

 3. [The Option Critic Architecture](https://arxiv.org/pdf/1609.05140.pdf), Bacon et al., *AAAI*, 2017.
+    * This paper proves two policy gradient theorems in the context of the options framework.
+The policy over options have two parameters, $\theta$ (intra-option policy parameters i.e. specifies the probability of taking an action at a state in the context of a policy) and $\nu$ (termination parameter i.e. specifies the probability of termination at a state given a policy).
+    * These two theorems immediately lead to an actor-critic like algorithm, where the critic updates the Q values for a given state, option pair and the actor updates the parameters for intra-option policy and termination policy.
+    * The architecture needs to specify the number of options but not the associated subgoals.
+Experiments suggest that the architecture is able to learn meaningful options (which complete interpretable subgoals) for several standard benchmarks.

 4. [Learning Multi-Level Hierarchies with Hindsight](https://openreview.net/pdf?id=ryzECoAcY7), Levy et al., *ICLR*, 2019.
+    * Existing algorithms do not efficiently learn multiple levels within a hierarchy in parallel.
+    *